-FOREWORD FROM THE DOUGLAS LDMG CHAIRPERSON
+FOREWORD FROM THE DOUGLAS LOCAL DISASTER MANAGEMENT GROUP CHAIRPERSON

-Like the rest of Queensland, Douglas Shire Council is not immune to the threat of natural disasters such as floods, heatwaves, severe weather and bushfire.
-These hazards may result in road closures, infrastructure failures and other potential impacts, which may affect individuals and the community in a number of different ways.
+Like the rest of Queensland, Douglas Shire Council is not immune to the threat of disasters such as cyclones, floods, heatwaves, severe weather and bushfire.
+These hazards may result in road closures and infrastructure failures which may affect individuals and the community in a number of different ways.

-Significant disaster or large-scale emergency events will involve an all-hazards approach, which is an active Disaster Management philosophy which embraces mitigation, prevention, preparedness, response and recovery strategies.
+Significant disasters or large-scale emergency events will involve an all-hazards approach, which is an active disaster management philosophy which embraces mitigation, prevention, preparedness, response and recovery strategies.
 The active participation of local communities before, during and after such events will ensure the best outcomes for individuals, households, businesses and the community as a whole.
-And actively building community resilience can reduce the impact of any disaster or emergency in the local community.